 After completing her FNP program, Matthews-Hayes worked at a hospital as a nurse practitioner in adult cardiac surgery—a job she initially believed was her dream job.
 She soon found herself feeling unfulfilled at a pivotal moment in her professional career.
 “I realized I would never be happy there,” she recalled.

-Matthews-Hayes missed the connections she’d previously made with her psychiatric patients, and she realized she wanted to be able to follow patients throughout their journeys.
+Matthews-Hayes missed the connections she’d previously made with her psychiatric patients, and she realized she wanted to be able to follow patients throughout their journeys to wellness.
 “I found myself wondering how these [psychiatric] patients were doing and if they were attending their appointments.”

 Following Your Passion

 For the last 8 years, Matthews-Hayes has found fulfillment working as an FNP for a behavioral healthcare organization in Western Pennsylvania.
 During this time, she completed a Psychiatric Mental Health Nurse Practitioner program and has become a passionate advocate in the industry for advancing the care of underserved and overlooked psychiatric populations and decreasing the stigma of mental health care.

 “I want the world to view mental health the same as one's physical health and decrease the stigma of seeking care,” explained Matthews-Hayes.
 In daily practice, Matthews-Hayes strives to treat every patient how she would want her family members to be treated when seeking health care.
 She strives to find something unique in each age group and each diagnosis, and she is particularly drawn to working with patients with bipolar disorder.

 “They often feel hopeless and believe they can’t reach wellness,” said Matthews-Hayes on why treating this population is so meaningful to her.
 “Minimizing the stigma of the word ‘bipolar’ has been a game changer for many of these patients.”